gazebosim/gz-sensors/tutorials/thermal_camera.md

 There are a few differences to note for objects with a varying surface temperature:
 * `<heat_signature>`: The path to the heat signature texture.
                       In this example, the path is given relative to where the Rescue Randy fuel model is located.
-                      This can either be an [Ignition Fuel](https://ignitionrobotics.org/libs/fuel_tools) URI, or a path to a file that is on your machine locally.
+                      This can either be an [Gazebo Fuel](https://ignitionrobotics.org/libs/fuel_tools) URI, or a path to a file that is on your machine locally.
 * `<min_temp>`: The minimum temperature (in Kelvin) that should be represented by the heat signature.
                 This defaults to the world's ambient temperature if not specified.
 * `<max_temp>`: The maximum temperature (in Kelvin) that should be represented by the heat signature.